Cat Dandruff: Identifying The Causes & Best Treatment Solutions

 What is Cat Dandruff?

-Dandruff is a common skin condition that causes dry, itchy, and flaky skin on cats.
-Like our own dandruff, dry skin is often the cause.
-While it's not usually serious, dandruff can be quite uncomfortable for your kitty.
+Dandruff is a common skin condition that causes dry, itchy, and flaky skin in cats.
+Like our own dandruff, dry skin is often the underlying cause.
+While it's not usually serious, dandruff can be uncomfortable for your kitty.
 It can also lead to further skin damage and infections.

-There are several reasons why your cat's skin may suddenly be turning up on their fur (or your furniture).
-Not every case of dandruff is the same, and you might need to do some investigative work to get to the root cause of your cat's flakes.
+Your cat's skin may suddenly be turning up on their fur (or your furniture) for several reasons.
+Not every case of dandruff is the same, and you might need to do some investigative work to get to the root cause of your cat dander, which is flakes.

 Here are some common reasons for feline dandruff: